 Parent(s) should be informed of the case put forward by the academy and have an opportunity to challenge it.
-The pupil should be involved, enabled and encouraged to participate at all stages of the suspension or permanent exclusion process, considering their age and ability to understand.

 Both parties should be allowed to present their case without unreasonable interruption.
 Aggressive, repetitive or unnecessarily over-long presentations hinder the effectiveness of the review process and the Chair will retain discretion to curtail any such presentation.